google/material-design-lite/src/textfield/README.md

 >**Note:** Disabled versions of each text field type are provided, and are invoked with the standard HTML boolean attribute `disabled`. `<input class="mdl-textfield mdl-js-textfield" type="text" disabled />`
 >This attribute may be added or removed programmatically via scripting.

-##More information
-For working examples of the **text field** component, see the MDL [text field demo page](www.github.com/google/material-design-lite/src/textfield/demo.html).